alexgian/ClojureDemos/README.md

 ## ClojureDemos

-The purpose of this repository is purely to host various Clojure demos, mainly using the Emmy library, via Emmy-viewers and Clerk, outputing to Github.io.
+The purpose of this repository is purely to host various Clojure demos, mainly using the Emmy library, via Emmy-viewers and Clerk, outputting to GitHub.io.

 It is currently experimental and unlikely to be of general interest.